Inheritance Act 1975 Claims

 - any other matter, including the conduct of the applicant or any other person, which in the circumstances of the case the court may consider relevant.

-Acting for Claimants and Defendants means that we understand cases from both sides and gives us an advantage as we understand the different considerations in each case.
+Acting for both Claimants and Defendants means that we understand cases from both sides and gives us an advantage as we understand the different considerations in each case.
 This can aid settling claims at an early stage in the appropriate cases.
 Mediation is often appropriate in Inheritance Act claims.